Unrealrojo234/Loader/README.md

 ```

   <li><em>load event</em></li>
-  This event fires only when the page contents and all its associated resources are already loaded to webpage
+  This event fires only when the page contents and all its associated resources are already loaded to webpage.

 ```javascript
 window.addEventListener("load", function () {